Ibou Touray

 Touray began his career with local team Everton, but left in 2014 having made no appearances for the first team.
 He spent successive seasons in the lower leagues with Chester, Rhyl, and Nantwich Town, before signing for National League North team Salford City in 2017.
 He helped them achieve back to back promotions in his first two seasons, first to the National League and then to League Two, the first time Salford had reached the English Football League in their history.
 He is the longest serving player in the clubs' history, and helped the club win the 2020 EFL Trophy Final.
-Since 2022, he has been the team captain.
+During his final season, he served as the team captain.

-Touray made his international debut for Gambia in 2015, and represented his country at the 2021 Africa Cup of Nations, their first ever major international tournament, helping Gambia to reach the quarter-finals.
+Born in England, Touray represents Gambia internationally, qualifying through his father.
+He made his international debut for Gambia in 2015, and represented his country at the 2021 Africa Cup of Nations, their first ever major international tournament, helping them to reach the quarter-finals.

 Club career

 Everton

 Born in Toxteth, Liverpool, Touray started his career at Everton, having joined the club in 2011.
-He was close of joining Liverpool before joining Everton instead.
-After progressing through the Everton's youth system, he signed his first professional contract at the club in July 2013.
+He was close to joining Liverpool before joining Everton instead.
+After progressing through Everton's youth system, he signed his first professional contract at the club in July 2013.
 Although he was given a number 40 shirt in the 2013–14 season, he was released by the club in May 2014.

 Chester

-After leaving Everton in the summer, Touray went on a trial at Tranmere Rovers.
+After leaving Everton in the summer, Touray went on trial at Tranmere Rovers.
 After the trial was unsuccessful, he joined Chester on 13 September 2014, having caught the eye of manager Steve Burr during a pre-season game between Tranmere and Chester.

-After appearing as an unused substitute against Woking, Touray made his Chester debut three days later joining the club, coming on as a first half substitute, in a 2–0 win over Southport.
-Since making his Chester debut, Touray quickly established himself in the starting eleven at the club, playing in the left-midfield position.
-His performance attracted attention from League One side Oldham Athletic, which he appeared on the substitute bench on two occasions.
+After appearing as an unused substitute against Woking, Touray made his Chester debut three days after joining the club, coming on as a first half substitute in a 2–0 win over Southport.
+After making his Chester debut, Touray quickly established himself in the starting eleven at the club, playing in the left-midfield position.
+His performance attracted attention from League One side Oldham Athletic, where he was loaned out.
+He appeared on the substitute bench on two occasions.
 After returning, he appeared in every match until he was sent-off for a "wild challenge" on Nicky Clee, in a 4–1 loss to Altrincham on 31 December 2014.
-Although he served a three match suspension, Touray, however, lost his first team place for the rest of the season and was released by the club.
+After he served a three match suspension Touray lost his first team place for the rest of the season and was released by the club.